timwie/steward/README.md

 - Maps that have been recently played by connected players are less likely to be queued by the controller. <br><br>
 - [x] **Schedule**
+- Maps' time limits are adjusted to author or top record times.
-- See a preview of the next maps that will be played on the server. <br><br>
+- The next maps that will be played on the server are displayed in a timetable. <br><br>
 - [x] **Match Summary**
 - During the outro, you can see how your map and server rank changed over the last race.
 - Vote for a restart at the end of every map.